 Fitness Mobile apps to practice at home

 To counter the exorbitant cost of fitness clubs, many free applications for smartphones can let you get trained at home, with training programs using video clips.
 Chinese are known for their autonomy in learning, this solution suits them more than Westerners, who feel a greater need to be followed up.

 Because a champion well-known to have won many titles in a discipline is always more seller, most of these applications stage a national champion and also bear its name.
 For example, the application of the Chinese boxing champion Zou Shi Ming: three times crowned world champion in its category and holder of two Olympic titles, its mobile application 邹 市 明 拳击 燃脂 (Zou Shi Ming Quan Ji Ran Zhi, literally: burning calories with boxing Zou Shi Ming) allows users to practice boxing at home with a few exercises.

-Want to learn more about those market opportunities?
+Want to learn more about opportunities in the Chinese Fitness Market?

 Our Gentlemen Marketing Agency knows Chinese consumers and can guide you in your Chinese business project.

 All exercises are not treated equally.
 Some exercises are meant for building muscle and strength and most of us think that the only way we can do that is picking up a pair of heavyweights at the gym.
 But the truth is you can build muscle and strength at home too and without picking any weight, just picking up your own body weight can notch up your muscle building strength way higher!Yes, we know that most of us do not have enough time to exercise at the gym, “I am just too busy.”
 That’s the excuse we all give, but what if you can exercise your whole body with simple body moves?
 Just a few minutes of your daily routine and you are pretty much sorted.
 Try this ultimate muscle and strength building workouts to get a lean and ripped body.
 These 10 moves are all you need!

 Progress pictures are always a source of motivation.